Being An Educator

 There’ll always be the element of society that chooses to exploit givers.
 Educators are givers.
 They give themselves, their resources, sometimes it seems their very souls to help the children entrusted to their care.

-Teaching, a noble calling, is almost as old as time itself.
+Teaching, a noble calling, as old as time itself.
 Some people always want to help others learn.
 Teachers’ unions helped bridge the monetary gap.
 That’s a good thing.

 Teaching’s a wonderful profession.
 It’s highly regarded by many.
 Though the money game has improved, teacher’s remain underpaid.
 Their worth to society, difficult to measure accurately, improves as teaching’s structure becomes more like a business.